JonathanSilvestre/Filter-Program/SECURITY.md

 ## Reporting a Vulnerability

-If you see a vulnerability, you can go in the seccion Issues.
+If you see a vulnerability, you can go in the seccion Issues with the tag vulnerability.